ROCm/Tensile/docs/src/conceptual/solution-selection-catalogs.rst

 The generated catalog contains all information about supported GEMM types, as well as references to solution metadata, which is used to locate the optimal kernel for a requested GEMM.
-This pattern is still occasionally used, but has the drawback that all code object libraries need to be loaded eagerly, thereby increasing both the initialization time and memory footprint of the calling application.
+This pattern has the drawback that all code object libraries are loaded eagerly, thereby increasing both the initialization time and memory footprint of the calling application.

 **Example**